revbayes/revbayes.github.io/tutorials/chromo/index.md

 this first section, you will create a file called from scratch and save it in the `scripts` directory.

-The full scripts for these examples are also provided in the RevBayes tutorial repository[^1].
+The full scripts for these examples are also provided for download as [`scripts.zip`](scripts.zip).
 Please refer to these files to verify or troubleshoot your own scripts.

-Open your text editor and create the master `Rev` file called in the `scripts` directory.
+Open your text editor and enter the `Rev` code provided in this section.

-Enter the `Rev` code provided in this section into this file.
+Save this `Rev` file into your `scripts` directory.

-The file you will begin in this section will be the one you load into RevBayes when you've completed all of the components of the analysis.
+This file will be the one you load into RevBayes to run the analysis.
 The file will contain the `Rev` code to load the data files, set up the model, run the MCMC analysis, and summarize the results.